fkooman/php-saml-sp/README.md

 A SAML Service Provider (SP) with an easy API to use SAML authentication from your existing PHP applications.

-**NOTE**: this project did NOT receive a comprehensive security audit yet!

-**NOTE**: do NOT use it in production until there is a 1.0 release!
+This project received a comprehensive security audit by [Cure53](https://cure53.de/) in November 2020.
+The identified issues were fixed.
+You can read the audit [report](report/DEC-01-report.final.pdf) yourself.

 # Why